-Wandering around the dark Gothic castles of Brasov in Romania in search of Dracula
+Exploring the dark Gothic castles of Brasov in Romania in search of legend of Dracula

 Just two and a half hours north of Bucharest (the train costs 44 lei, approximately €9), the train to Brasov is worth the trip alone.

 Leaving the often chaotic scenes of the capital city behind, the train quickly takes you through landscapes that have come to define Romania; flat plains, light green rolling hills, dense dark green forests, and of course the Carpathian Mountains, the second longest mountain range in Europe.

 It is among these mountains in Transylvania that you will find Brasov.